 Children need 2 doses of varicella vaccine, usually:

-- Second dose: 4 through 6 years of age
+- Second dose: age 4 through 6 years

 Older children, adolescents, and adults also need 2 doses of varicella vaccine if they are not already immune to chickenpox.